nwilliams770/alaska-attack-on-glamtron/README.md

 Alaska: Attack On Planet Glamtron is a twist on a classic sheep herding game utilizing sprite animation, pathfinding, and simple collision physics.

 Users control an avatar, and attempt to herd AI components into a designated area within a specified time limit.
-AI components will 'repel' from the user avatar at a specified radius, allowing them to be 'herded' throughout the game board.
+AI components will 'repel' from the user avatar at a specified radius, allowing them to be 'alive' throughout the game board.

 Users will be able to:
 - [ ] Move their avatars across the game board